dag10/blog/about/index.md

 title: About me
 ---

-I have a passion for creating software and hardware to build things people love.
+I have a passion for creating meaningful and delightful experiences through software and hardware.

 My projects have used C, C++, Python, Javascript, C#, Java, and PHP.